 The presidential aide reminded the pilgrims that taking hard drugs attracts death penalty in Saudi Arabia.

-She recalled that some Nigerians caught with hard drugs in the last few years are still currently on death row in Saudi Arabia, pleading with pilgrims to shun the shameful act.
+She recalled that some Nigerians caught with hard drugs in the last few years were still on death row in Saudi Arabia, pleading with pilgrims to shun the shameful act.

-Dabiri-Erewa also reminded the pilgrims that kolanuts and prescription painkillers in large quantities have been banned in Saudi Arabia, and if found, attracts severe penalties according to new Saudi Arabia regulations.
+Dabiri-Erewa also reminded the pilgrims that kolanuts and prescription painkillers in large quantities had been banned in Saudi Arabia, and if found, attracted severe penalties according to new Saudi Arabia regulations.

-She said the Federal government through the National Hajj Commission of Nigeria (NAHCON) and various state boards have made adequate arrangements to attend to the medical needs of the pilgrims in Saudi Arabia.
+She said the Federal government, through the National Hajj Commission of Nigeria (NAHCON) and various state boards, had made adequate arrangements to attend to the medical needs of the pilgrims in Saudi Arabia.

 She urged the security agencies and other para-military stationed at the various departure centres in Nigeria to screen the pilgrims before their departure to Saudi Arabia.

 Dabiri-Erewa advised Nigerian pilgrims to be good ambassadors of the country by portraying Nigeria in good image and pray for peace, unity and progress of the country in the Holy land.